espocrm/documentation/docs/user-guide/reports.md

 Grid reports can be displayed as a chart, a chart with totals or only totals.

+For grid reports it's possible to display:

+* Chart
+* Chart & Total
+* Total
+* Table (as of v2.7.0)

+For list reports it's possible to display:

+* List
+* Total (number or records)

 List reports can be displayed as a list or a total number of records.

 ## Email sending